Serapi and Heriz Rugs

 Sam: You’re welcome, John.

-John: For more information about Sam, The Rug Gallery and oriental rugs and carpets, visit ruggallerycincy.com.
-That’s ruggallery C-I-N-C-Y.com or call 513-793- 9505.
+John: For more information about Sam, The Rug Gallery, and Oriental rugs and carpets, visit [theruggallery.com] or call 513-793- 9505.
 Make sure you catch the latest episodes by subscribing to this podcast on iTunes, and if you could take the time to give us a review on iTunes as well, would appreciate that.
 I’m John Maher, see you next time on The Rug Gallery.